-In the United States, stroke is the fourth leading cause of death and a leading cause of adult disability; only heart disease and cancer cause more deaths annually.
+In the United States, stroke is the fifth leading cause of death and a leading cause of adult disability; only heart disease and cancer cause more deaths annually.
 Every year about 750,000 Americans experience a stroke; about 160,000 of these people die.

 The good news is that many fewer Americans now die of strokes than was the case 20 or 30 years ago.
 Improvement in the control of major risk factors - smoking, high blood pressure and high cholesterol - is likely responsible for the decline.